omundy/dig250-game-art-dev/reference-sheets/Unity-Git.md

 ## 6. Team workflow tips

+- Communicate often with your teammates; establish rules at the beginning.
+- Commit your work often, using descriptive names for the commits and branches for your work.
+- Work in separate branches - this ensures you don’t pollute the `main` branch.
+- Work in separate scenes - YAML files are not pretty, readable, or organized 🙄 When you do work in the same scene avoid reorganizing assets.
 - Use prefabs as much as possible to [prevent scene conflicts](https://medium.com/helloiconic/5-must-read-tips-to-use-git-with-unity-e8a308aa83a4).
-- Work in separate branches, to ensure you don’t pollute the master branch
-- Work in separate scenes as much as possible - YAML files are not pretty, readable, or organized 🙄 When you do work in the same scene avoid reorganizing assets.
-Use prefabs.
-- Communicate often with your teammates; establish rules at the beginning.
 - More tips: http://madwomb.com/tutorials/GameDesign_UnityGithub.html